 Mode of instruction

-The resit can only be taken if the final grade of the course is lower than a 6.
-The resit consists of and improved version of the final essay (100%).
+The resit takes places if the final grade is lower than 6.0.
+This resit consists of an improved version of the final work within a predetermined period.

 Registration Studeren à la carte and Contractonderwijs

 For substantive questions, contact the lecturer listed in the right information bar.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Reuvensplaats